FCE Ultra Cheat Guide

 For "Compare" type of cheats: * Address?Compare:Value

 The "Address" is the location in the 6502's address space.
-The * denotes that the current cheat is active (double clicking will toggle on/off).
+The checkbox denotes that the current cheat is active or not (click on it will toggle on/off).
 "Value" is the value (in hex) that is written to the addresses on each update.
 "Compare" it the value that must be at the address, or else the Value won't be written there.
 This allows making cheats more safe.

 You can Add, Delete, and Update cheats in the Active Cheats window with the boxes below.

-You can use "Add from CHT file..." button to load cheats from an existing file (in case the file name does not match the ROM name, so it didn't load automatically).
+You can use "Import..." button to load cheats from an existing file (in case the file name does not match the ROM name, so it didn't load automatically).
 Alternatively, you can drag and drop any .cht file into the FCEUX window.

-There is also a right-click menu with the options Toggle selected Cheats, Poke Cheat Value and Goto in Hex Editor, and Delete selected Cheats.
+There is also a right-click menu with the options Toggle selected Cheats, Poke Cheat Value, Goto in Hex Editor and Delete selected Cheats.

-Toggle Cheats is like Double Clicking, it enables or disables the cheat code.
+Toggle Cheats is like check the checkmark on the left side of the cheat, it enables or disables the cheat code.
 You can select many cheats in the list and toggle them all at once.